hilbix/LXC/README.md

 - The mapped UIDs are taken from `~/.config/lxc/default.conf` instead of `/etc/subuid`+`/etc/subgid`
 - The latter are registries and can only be changed by `root`
 - while `default.conf` can be created by you as you like it.
-- `~/.config/lxc/default.conf` is way to complex for normal users, so a default one is provided.
+- `~/.config/lxc/default.conf` is way to complex for normal users, so this is can be created for you.

-TODO:

-- Currently everything is automatic and defined in LXC's `default.conf`.
-This should change.
+- There are interactive questions to setup your LXC directory.
+- You can have different LXC directories which can share parts of the configuration etc.

 ## Usage

 	cd
 	git clone https://github.com/hilbix/LXC.git
-	./gen.sh
+	./lxc.sh
-	# Follow the menu
+	# Follow the white rabbit

 Later you can do:

-	./gen.sh $CONTAINER ${TYPE:-DEFAULT}
+	./lxc.sh $CONTAINER ${TYPE:-DEFAULT}

+There are no complex options.
+Just run it and follow the white rabbit.

+## FAQ

+Follow the White Rabbit?

+- Knock Knock, Neo, which pill?
+- Eat me, Alice, or drink me?

+WTF why?

+- Because I need it.
+- Running things like Maven/Bower/Android Studio outside of containers is like Bungee Jumping without rope.
+- Even with a rope it stays extremely dangerous, like driving an old car without Belts'n'Airbags.
+- Remember:  Even if containers might protect you by chance, the inside still might hurt others, like wearing no COVID19 Mask.

+License?

+- Free as free beer, free speech, free baby.

+Patches?
+Contrib?

+- Create a PR on GitHub.
+- Stick to the license and waive all copyright.
+- Eventually I listen.

+Contact?
+Question?

+- Create an issue on GitHub.
+- Eventually I listen.